kintone-labs/kintone-ui-component/docs/document/docs/guides/format-setting-plugin.md

 ### When clicking on buttons
 ---

-When the Save button is clicked, the required items are checked.<br>
+When the Save button is clicked, the required items are checked.<br/>
-If at least one item has not been filled in, an error label will be displayed.<br>
+If at least one item has not been filled in, an error label will be displayed.<br/>
 If there is no problem with the set items, a confirmation dialog will be displayed.

 ```javascript